avolkov/2017-11-14-3d-printing/main_script.rst

 Probe Offset
 ============

+You just measure the distance with caliper, and enter the values.

 Probe offset from the nozzle.
 There are also explanation on how to set this up on a multi-extruder system, but I haven't really bothered with that yet